yuvi500/jenkins-pipeline-tutorial/README.md

 # Docker
 ```
 container name/container id can be used
-image name/image idcan be used
+image name/image id can be used

 docker search ubuntu
 docker pull ubuntu